ToLuWaNiMe/SimpleBlogAPI/README.md

-RESTful API for a Simple Blog:
-- Create a RESTful API for a simple blog, including endpoints for:
-- Creating, reading, updating, and deleting posts
-- Creating, reading, updating, and deleting comments
-- User authentication and authorization
-- Implement proper error handling and validation
-- Use MongoDB as the database

-create a Documentation for the above project where i used ASPNET Core web api , i want to add it to my Project readme file (a README file on how to set up your application locally)

-Show drafts
-volume_up
 Simple Blog API with ASP.NET Core Web API and MongoDB This project provides a RESTful API for a simple blog application built with ASP.NET Core Web API and MongoDB.